SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 ***

 For the both of us, that day was great.
 We both let out our feelings and gained an ever closer bond.
-But today, we were both looking forward to a lot.
+But this day, we were both looking forward to a lot.

 We hadn't kissed yet, and that was something I *really* wanted to fix.

-We both knew that we were going to kiss after one of the times I fainted.
-It was just that neither of us had gone for it yet — that was soon to change.
+We both knew we were going to kiss after one of the times I fainted.
+It was just neither of us had gone for it yet.
+That was soon to change.

 Pinkie wanted to have a fun sleepover and I wanted to start it off with a spark.
 So, I did my thing and fainted.